How Many Job Applications Should You Send Out?

 4. Network

-Instead, you should reach out to your network on LinkedIn and see if there is anyone who can refer you to a specific role or company you're targeting.
-Here is an example of what you should say when asking for job referrals:
+Instead, reach out to your network on LinkedIn, and see if there is anyone who can refer you for a specific role or to the company you’re targeting.

 Hi Anne,

-Hope all is well with you!
-(Insert something personal here, or remind the person of how you know each other)
+Hope all is well with you.
+[Insert something personal here, or remind the person of how you know each other].

 5. Follow up